Taiko2k/Moonbeam/README.md

 <img src="com.github.taiko2k.moonbeam.svg" alt="Alt text" width="80" height="80"//>

 ## Moonbeam VRC
-A VRChat friend manager for Linux.
+A VRChat companion app for Linux.
 </div>

 Intended to be an alternative to [VRCX](https://github.com/vrcx-team/VRCX), but maybe narrower in scope.